lereldarion/vrchat/replicator/Readme.md

 ## Dislocation
 Procedural dislocation that can be triggered by contact points, to cut the arms using a sword
 - Arm dislocation uses a distance contact at the elbow to detect the cut point, with a capsule on each side to determine the side.
-`ReplicatorSetDislocationUVs.cs` computes a `[-1, 1]` coordinate along each arm, and stores it in UVs.
+`ReplicatorConfigureAvatar.cs` computes a `[-1, 1]` coordinate along each arm, and stores it in UVs.
 - Global dislocation uses a delay from top to bottom to be progressive, computed by the same script and stored in UVs too.
 - Dislocation animation is a rotation + worldspace block displacement (`d(t) = v_init t + (0, 0, -0.5g) t^2`). `v_init` comes from a table of random vectors.
 - `avatar.orlshader` : package for the avatar ; defines dislocation modes.